alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 I've been using a simpler release process for several years that works well with both SVN and Git, and on complex projects with many dependencies.

-We tend to do two types of release:
+I tend to do two types of release:

 1. A **mainline** release.
-A big release containing new features about once a month.
+A big release containing new features, done about once a month.
 2. A **interim** release.
 A small release at any time containing only bug fixes.
-Often one wher
+One that needs to get to production quickly.

 In this post I'll tell you about the caveats of this process, walk you though an example, and then show you how to set-up push button release builds that covers both big **mainline** feature releases (done from master) and smaller **interim** bug fix releases (done from a mainline release branch).